Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 Let's get this done, I need to save at frame 12476.

-**Important: In gen 6 no matter what CitraRNG shows, frames advance by 2 in most cases.
+**Important: In gen 6 games no matter what CitraRNG shows, frames advance by 2 in most cases.
 This means that if my current frame type is odd (1, 3, 5 etc), I can only hit odd frames and if it's even (2, 4, 6 etc) I can only hit even frames.
 This can be confusing because if my current frame type is odd I can't hit frame 12476 which is my target and I will either hit 12475 or 12477 so I need to check my frame type and change it if necessary.**